DUI Laws in Pittsburgh

 - Walk in a straight line and turn

 - Recite an alphabet with a random letter they give you

 - Follow a moving object or light with your head still

 The police would ask you to take blood, breath or urine test which is used to measure the BAC level in your body.
-As mentioned above BAC of 0.08% or above can invite DUI charges.
+As mentioned above BAC of 0.08% or above can invite DUI charges under the DUI laws in Pittsburgh.
 The police can also charge you with DUI below this level if they feel you are impaired and pose threat behind the wheels of a car.
 This test needs to be carried out within 2 hours of your arrest.
 Refusing to take this test can lead to suspension of license for a year or even more.Three-Tier System

 The State of Pennsylvania follows a three-tier system to determine the level of punishments in DUI cases and this is based on the level of BAC.

 - BAC between 0.08% and 0.099% is the first and the lowest tier for sentencing accused.
 It is also known as General Impairment

 - The middle tier is termed as High Impairment and BAC levels between 0.10% and 0.159% fall into this category

 - BAC levels of 0.16% and above invite strictest punishment and it is termed as Highest Impairment